 This became obvious with a rather large installation in the basement of the Urban Spree area.
 Homescape offered a very atmospheric walking simulator through a foggy and mysterious landscape, an excellent showcase for photo-realistic graphic qualities of VR.
 The experience was transcended by personal documents and real objects provided by the artist to charge the virtual experience with biographical and political meaning.
 Nevertheless, the experience itself stays one of those many walking simulators you can choose from on Steam or on any other gaming platform.
 The personal touch certainly adds to the well-established category of walking simulators but does not step out of it.
 Even independent game developers are dependent on gaming standards, apparently.

 Taking a shine to something completely different

-Or you could confuse yourself with a doubled camera view in a Gear VR, where the expected AR look-through perspective is overlapped by images coming from a second webcam in your hand.
-You won’t find reality very complex anymore after getting back from this experience!
+Or you could confuse yourself with a doubled camera view in a Gear VR, where the expected AR look-through perspective is overlapped by images coming from the second webcam in your hand.
+You won’t find reality very complex any more after getting back from this experience!

 Amazing Gamesweek takes out the shine

 In the context of Berlin Gamesweek, A MAZE now boldly shines as the outstanding main event, an ironical evolution for an independent art event with humble beginnings.
 But this also means that Berlin continues to struggle with the economically more relevant gaming segments in the industry.
-The city is lagging behind in a playful way, and catching up in a more traditional way.
+The city is lagging behind playfully, and catching up in a more traditional way.
 Here, even the brave new world of Virtual Reality is approached too often in well-trodden ways.